wurzeljena/problembase/README.md

 -----
 Although the UI should be straightforward and intuitive, some remarks:

-*	after creating a user, he can login without password. *Please remember users to set their password on the users page.*
 *	we rely on JavaScript.
 Don't deactivate it.
 *	users can do (almost) anything: edit and delete problems, solutions, write comments.
 	So be careful!
 But only a `root` user can add users and grant (or revoke) rights.